wp-plugins/get-in-touch/readme.txt

 - Responsive Contact Form.
 - Add any number of input controls to your form.
-- Include maps with your form.
+- Include customized maps into your form
-- Colour Customization of map used.
+- Customization of map in terms of color. map style, height and width
 - Track mails received through your form.
+- Fully customized contact form.
+- Sort mails according to the importance.

 = Plugin Support =